Public Prosecutor's Office closed investigation into disappearance of State works of art

-The Public Prosecutor's Office has closed the inquiry into the disappearance of 94 works from the State's contemporary art collection, the Attorney General's Office (PGR) revealed this Tuesday to the Lusa agency.
+The Public Ministry closed the investigation into the disappearance of 94 works from the State's contemporary art collection, the Attorney General's Office (PGR) revealed to the Lusa agency this Tuesday.
 The DGPC report warned that “the existence of works to be located constituted a weakness in the collection” of contemporary art.
-Among the works of art whose whereabouts are unknown are engravings, drawings, paintings, sculptures by, among others, José de Guimarães, Malangatana, Xana, Helena Almeida, Jorge Pinheiro, Abel Manta, Júlio Pomar and Graça Morais🇧🇷 Initiated in 1976, the so-called SEC collection – currently the State’s Contemporary Art Collection – gathers around a thousand works, mainly by Portuguese artists, such as Helena Almeida, Julião Sarmento, José de Guimarães, Abel Manta, Júlio Pomar, Ilda David, Noronha da Costa🇧🇷 It also includes foreign artists such as Andy Warhol, Robert Mapplethorpe and Sebastião Salgado, and is spread across various public, cultural and non-cultural organisations, in Portugal and abroad.
+Among the works of art whose whereabouts are unknown are engravings, drawings, paintings, sculptures, among others, José de Guimarães, Malangatana, Xana, Helena Almeida, Jorge Pinheiro, Abel Manta, Júlio Pomar It is Graça Morais.
+Started in 1976, the so-called SEC collection – currently the State Contemporary Art Collection – brings together around a thousand works mainly by Portuguese artists, such as Helena Almeida, Julião Sarmento, José de Guimarães, Abel Manta, Júlio Pomar, Ilda David, Noronha da Costa.
+It also includes foreign artists such as Andy Warhol, Robert Mapplethorpe and Sebastião Salgado, being spread across various public bodies, cultural and non-cultural, in Portugal and abroad.

 Helena de Almeida

-The investigation had been opened in July 2020 by the Department of Investigation and Penal Action (DIAP) of Lisbon, after the Ministry of Culture sent a report from the Directorate-General for Cultural Heritage (DGPC) to the Public Ministry to determine the whereabouts of the missing works.
-Contacted by Lusa, a source from the PGR press office indicated that the inquiry in question “met a filing order“.
-The DGPC report reported 94 works of art from the former SEC Collection (Secretary of State for Culture) with unknown whereabouts, and another 18 works of art “whose location is not known, or it is necessary to rectify with the Portuguese Center of Photography“ , in Port.
-At the time, the Minister of Culture, Graça Fonseca, had announced that the report would be sent to the Public Prosecutor's Office, justifying that the tutelage did not have investigative powers and, therefore, the document would be "forwarded to the appropriate authorities".
-For its part, the PGR sent the document to the DIAP in Lisbon, where it gave rise to an inquiry, indicated in July an official source contacted by Lusa: “This process is under investigation and is subject to external secrecy”, indicated that source.
+The investigation had been opened in July 2020 by the Department of Investigation and Criminal Action (DIAP) in Lisbon, after the Ministry of Culture sent a report from the General Directorate of Cultural Heritage (DGPC) to the Public Prosecutor's Office to determine the whereabouts of the missing works.
+Contacted by Lusa, a source from the PGR press office indicated that the investigation in question “was ordered to be archived”.
+The DGPC report reported 94 works of art from the former SEC Collection (Secretariat of State for Culture) with unknown whereabouts, and another 18 works of art “whose location is not known, or needs to be rectified with the Portuguese Photography Center.” , in Port.
+At the time, the Minister of Culture, Graça Fonseca, had announced the sending of the report to the Public Ministry, justifying that the department did not have investigative powers and, therefore, the document would be “forwarded to the appropriate authorities”.
+For its part, the PGR sent the document to DIAP in Lisbon, where it led to an inquiry, an official source contacted by Lusa said in July: “This process is under investigation and is subject to external judicial secrecy”, said that source.

 José de Guimarães

-“The constant circulation of works over the more than four decades of the collection’s existence, not always [was] accompanied by the indispensable documentary record and inventory”, reads the report, validated by the then general director of the Cultural Heritage, Paula Silva.
-The previous official inventory document for the collection, dated 2011, recorded 170 works whose location was unknown.
-In this new inventory, records were updated and purged, information on the whereabouts of works of art clarified, with the DGPC reaching the sum of 94 works in an uncertain part.
-Another 18 works of photography also have an unknown whereabouts, but were not taken into account in this inventory, because they are not under the DGPC's purview, although they are of a public nature, as they are part of the collection of the Centro Português de Fotografia, under the management of the Directorate- General Book, Archives and Libraries.
+“The constant movement of works in circulation throughout more than four decades of the collection’s existence, was not always accompanied by the indispensable documentary record and inventory”, read the report, validated by the then general director of the Cultural Heritage, Paula Silva.
+The collection's previous official inventory document, dated 2011, recorded 170 works whose location was unknown.
+In this new inventory, records were updated and purged, and information on the whereabouts of works of art was clarified, with the DGPC reaching the sum of 94 works, some of which are uncertain.
+Another 18 photography works also have an unknown location, but were not taken into account in this inventory, because they are not under the jurisdiction of the DGPC, although they are of a public nature, as they are part of the collection of the Portuguese Photography Center, under the management of the Directorate- General Book, Archives and Libraries.

 Andy Warhol

-The Ministry of Culture's collection of contemporary art is spread across organizations such as embassies, regional departments of Culture, but most can be found at the Serralves Foundation (553 works), in Porto, at the Aveiro City Council (159) and at the Belém Cultural Center (37), in Lisbon.
+The Ministry of Culture's contemporary art collection is dispersed across organizations such as embassies, regional directorates of Culture, but the majority is found at the Serralves Foundation (553 works), in Porto, at the Aveiro City Council (159) and at the Belém Cultural Center (37), in Lisbon.

 Wassily Kandinsky and abstractionism

-One of the pioneers of abstract art, Wassily Kandinsky paved the way for succeeding artists in this artistic field.
-His paintings have been described as "visual music", as through color and line he expressed how music made him feel.
+One of the pioneers in abstract art, Wassily Kandinsky paved the way for the artists who followed him in this artistic field.
+His paintings have been described as "visual music", as through color and line, he expressed how music made him feel.
 Fascinated by the association between color and music, he even composed music for his works.
 The artist sought to provoke an emotional response in the viewer without the constraining influence of defined objects and physical boundaries.
-Discover in this article how Wassily Kandinsky, based on his works and theories, played a fundamental and surprising role in the narrative of abstractionism.
+Discover in this article how Wassily Kandinsky, through his works and theories, played a fundamental and surprising role in the narrative of abstractionism.

 The creator of the first modern abstract paintings, Wassily Kandinsky was an influential Russian painter and art theorist.
-He studied law and economics at the University of Moscow and later was employed as a professor of Roman law at the University of Dorpat in Estonia.
+He studied law and economics at Moscow University and was later hired as a professor of Roman law at the University of Dorpat, Estonia.
 At the age of 30, he began his studies in painting, focusing on drawings, sketches and anatomy, at the University of Munich.
-He was influenced by the compositions of Monet and Richard Wagner, in addition to anthroposophy.
-Devotion to inner beauty and their own personal experiences remained a central theme in their artwork.
-At this time Kandinsky wrote his famous theoretical work "On the Spiritual in Art", a classic text from the beginning of modernism, extremely precise on the considerations of the practical material of his artistic production, and especially on color, attributing particular emotional and "spiritual" qualities to each hue and proposing complex shapes in which contrasting colors can be balanced with each other.
-In 1914, after the outbreak of World War I, Kandinsky returned to Moscow.
-However, he did not find much artistic inspiration, so he returned to Munich, where he was a professor at the Bauhaus architecture school, until it was closed by the Nazis in 1933.
-As an art theorist, he published several books on art theory and developed a complex and profound study of the ability of colors and shapes to represent sound and show human emotions.
+He was influenced by the compositions of Monet and Richard Wagner, as well as anthroposophy.
+Devotion to inner beauty and her own personal experiences remained a central theme in her art pieces.
+At this time Kandinsky wrote his famous theoretical work “On the Spiritual in Art”, a classic text from the beginning of modernism, extremely precise on the considerations of the practical material of his artistic production, and especially on color, attributing particular emotional and "spiritual" qualities to each shade and proposing complex shapes in which contrasting colors can be balanced with each other.
+In 1914, after the start of the First World War, Kandinsky returned to Moscow.
+However, he did not find much artistic inspiration, having returned to Munich, where he was a professor at the Bauhaus architecture school, until it was closed by the Nazis in 1933.
+As an art theorist he published several books on art theory and developed a complex and in-depth study of the ability of colors and shapes to represent sound and highlight human emotions.

-Music - and the idea of music - appears in all of Kandinsky's work, as is immediately apparent from the titles of his works: Compositions, Improvisations and Impressions.
+Music - and the idea of music - appears throughout Kandinsky's work, as is immediately apparent from the titles of his works: Compositions, Improvisations and Impressions.
 The Russian artist described in his books that color is not just a visual component but has a soul and can interact with each other and with the viewer.
-Kandinsky claimed to be able to "hear colors" and "see sounds".
-After the Bauhaus closed, Kandinsky moved to Paris, where he was virtually isolated from other Impressionist and Cubist painters.
-He ended up getting French citizenship and lived the rest of his life in this country.
-Kandinsky's works and theories had a great impact and influence on later movements like Abstract Expressionism.
+Kandinsky claimed to be able to "hear colors" and "see sounds."
+After the Bauhaus closed, Kandinsky moved to Paris, where he was largely isolated from other Impressionist and Cubist painters.
+He ended up obtaining French citizenship and lived the rest of his life in this country.
+Kandinsky's works and theories had a great impact and influence on later movements such as abstract expressionism.

 Kandinsky's theory seen by new technologies

-Now with the Play a Kandinsky platform, created by Google Arts & Culture in partnership with the French museum Centro Pompidou, it is possible to imagine Kandinsky's neurological condition, of associating colors with sounds.
-The painter had synesthesia, a condition that merged two or more senses of the human body.
+Now with the Play a Kandinsky platform, created by Google Arts & Culture in partnership with the French museum Center Pompidou, one can imagine Kandinsky's neurological condition, of associating colors with sounds.
+The painter had synesthesia, a condition that fused two or more senses of the human body.
 In his case, the mixture was visual-auditory: colors had sounds and, therefore, his paintings were like music.
 On this page you can also see the associations between colors and music that Kandinsky created.